rails/rails/guides/source/active_record_callbacks.md

 Callback Classes
 ----------------

 Sometimes the callback methods that you'll write will be useful enough to be reused by other models.
-Active Record makes it possible to create classes that encapsulate the callback methods, so it becomes very easy to reuse them.
+Active Record makes it possible to create classes that encapsulate the callback methods, so they can be reused.

 Here's an example where we create a class with an `after_destroy` callback for a `PictureFile` model: